BBQ Gas Bottle Safety - Transporting Gas Cylinders LPG Gas Cylinder Safety Tips - BBQ Gas Fittings

 Maximum two bottles in enclosed vehicles.
 Do not exceeed.

-• Use the correct type of hose.
+• Use the correct type BBQ gas fittings .
 Do not make temporary connections.

 • Keep hose gently curved to prevent kinks and damage.

-• Cracked or damaged hoses and/or gas regulators should be replaced before use.
+• BBQ gas fittings including cracked or damaged hoses and/or gas regulators should be replaced before use.

-• Check hoses to make sure they have not perished by brushing or spraying on soapy water and checking for bubbles.
+• Check hoses and all BBQ gas fittings to make sure they have not perished by brushing or spraying on soapy water and checking for bubbles.

 For more detailed instructions, please see BBQ Gas Leak Test